Skip to main content

 Gibibytes Per Second (GiB/s) to Kibibits Per Second (Kibps) Converter

-Type a value into the Gibibytes Per Second (GiB/s) field to convert to Kibibits Per Second (Kibps).
+Type your transfer speed in the input field to find Kibibits Per Second (Kibps) equivalent of your Gibibyte Per Second (GiB/s) value.
 1 GiB/s = 8,388,608 Kibps, covering both bit-based and byte-based transfer rate units.

 Convert Gibibytes Per Second to Kibibits Per Second